-Zimperium zScan is an automated Mobile Application Security Testing (MAST) solution that combines static, dynamic, and interactive analysis.
+Zimperium zScan is an automated Mobile Application Security Testing (MAST) platform that combines static, dynamic, and interactive analysis for Android and iOS applications.
+It scans app binaries and returns prioritized findings in 15-30 minutes.

 What is Zimperium zScan?

-The scanner accepts APK, IPA, and AAB files, or can pull applications directly from App Store and Google Play URLs.
+zScan accepts APK, IPA, and AAB files uploaded directly or pulled from App Store and Google Play URLs.
+The scanner decompiles the binary and runs three types of analysis:

 Key Features